Illinois Online Food Handler Course Details

 Time and Temperature

 The Time and Temperature module reviews everything you need to understand about refrigerators, warming trays and other temperature-controlled devices for food handling.
 You'll learn about the temperature danger zone and why food that sits at room temperature is likely to develop harmful levels of bacteria and viruses.
-This section also explains how long food can be stored before it needs to be thrown out.

 Testing Requirements